 How important is it to have peace and quiet in the nursery while the baby is sleeping?

 Those cries are cues that parents have to listen for and attend to and quiet the child.
-It is essential for the babies development that they have a good nights sleep; Even when it is broken up by feeding period.
-Babies need a certain amount of sleep because most of the child’s development accrues when they sleep.
+It is essential for the babies’ development that they have a good night’s sleep; Even when it is broken up by feeding period.
+Babies need a certain amount of sleep because most of the child’s development accrue when they sleep.

 If you have a hollow-core interior door leading to the nursery, then consider heading to Lowe’s or Home Depot and buying a solid core door for $99.
 You can either hire someone or make it an afternoon DIY project.

-Second – Instal carpeting or place a rug in the nursery For Sound Deadning
+2. Instal carpeting or place a rug in the nursery For Sound Deadening

 Carpet or an area rug can go a long way toward good sound deadening for a nursery.
 Hardwood flooring will project sound from one end of the room to the other and leave an echo.
 You can even buy some Multi-color exercise tile mats.
 They are made of solid foam and are also great for infants to safely play on the floor.